nrdg/cloudknot/README.md

 explanations of the relevant scientific concepts, and references to the relevant literature.

-To document `shablona` we use the [sphinx documentation system](http://sphinx-doc.org/).
+To document `cloudknot` we use the [sphinx documentation system](http://sphinx-doc.org/).
 You can follow the instructions on the sphinx website, and the example [here](http://matplotlib.org/sampledoc/) to set up the system, but we have also already initialized and commited a skeleton